AmandaDiscord/NEKO/README.md

 As NEKO is about performance, most of the features of this add-on are not added without reason.
 Each one will be explained in detail here.

 ## Presences (The only thing added currently)
 Presences include things such as client statuses which would be what client an account is on whether it be mobile, desktop or browser.
 They also include Activities which is details about what an account is doing such as playing a game or listening to something.
-This data takes up a lot of memory and could easily make the stack size 3x of what it could be if they were just disabled.
+This data takes up a lot of memory and could easily make the stack size considerably larger of what it could be if they were just disabled.

 https://amanda.moe/to/stats
 This link leads you to a stats graph for Amanda#8293 (A music bot).
 If you zoom into the Ram used graph at November 3rd, 2019, you will see that memory spiked to 608MB and then memory usage smooths out to be considerably < that.
 This was due to implementing a patch to disable adding Presences to a Guild's presence cache which dramatically reduced memory usage.
 Prior, memory would always start low then over a few days, spike up to >600MB.
 Amanda was hosted on a small memory size VM at the time and would often cause the process to run out of memory which explains the dips and rises in the memory graph prior to said date.